mufasa1611/Project2-Converter/README.md

 ### Font and Colours
-I chose the RobotoSerif_Think.ttf font for the whole page to stay consistent for better user accessibility
+I chose the free 'RobotoSerif_UltraC' and 'RobotoSerif_Thin' for the whole page to stay consistent for better user accessibility.
+The fonts were downloaded from google fonts and are placed in the local folder "fonts".

 ## Features